Tejaswireddyallam/GDPFall2024-Group2/README.md

 Contributed in the creation of layout designing of telemedicine application.

 I have checked some of our iteration documentations, and checking if any improvements needed.

+I have reviewed iteration plans and suggested improvements for deliverables and added comments to key XML files.